-\section{Existence of ground states}
+\section{Existence of Ground States}

-The objective of this section is to show that, under a binding condition discussed in Subsect.~\ref{ssecbinding}, the minimal energy $E_{\Geb,\UV}$ is always an eigenvalue of $\HV_{\Geb,\UV}$ and, under the additional infrared regularity condition $\omega^{-3}\eta^2\in L^1_\loc(\RR^3)$, it is also an eigenvalue of $\NV_{\Geb,\UV}$.
-The existence proofs proceed in two main steps: \begin{enumerate}[leftmargin=0.8cm] \item[(i)] We consider strictly positive boson masses $\mu$ and bounded $\Geb$ and apply a criterion due to Gross \cite{Gross1972}; the required hypercontractivity of the semigroups can be inferred from the results of \cite{MatteMoeller2017}. \item[(ii)] In a chain of approximation arguments we successively trade the restriction $\mu>0$ for a sharp infrared cutoff, remove that infrared cutoff afterwards, and pass to possibly unbounded $\Geb$.
+The objective of this section is to show that, under a binding condition discussed in Subsection~\ref{ssecbinding}, the minimal energy $E_{\Geb,\UV}$ is always an eigenvalue of $\HV_{\Geb,\UV}$ and, under the additional infrared regularity condition $\omega^{-3}\eta^2\in L^1_\loc(\RR^3)$, it is also an eigenvalue of $\NV_{\Geb,\UV}$.
+The existence proofs proceed in two main steps: \begin{enumerate} \item[(i)] We consider strictly positive boson masses $\mu$ and bounded $\Geb$ and apply a criterion due to Gross \cite{Gross1972}; the required hypercontractivity of the semigroups can be inferred from the results of \cite{MatteMoeller2017}. \item[(ii)] In a chain of approximation arguments we successively trade the restriction $\mu>0$ for a sharp infrared cutoff, remove that infrared cutoff afterwards, and pass to possibly unbounded $\Geb$.
 For technical reasons we perform these three steps at a finite ultraviolet cutoff, which is removed in a last approximation step.
-In each of these four steps we apply a recent variant \cite{Matte2016} of a compactness argument from \cite{GLL2001} to some approximating sequence of eigenvectors. \end{enumerate} The main steps~(i) and~(ii) are presented in Subsect.~\ref{ssecGSmass} and Subsect.~\ref{ssecGSgen}, respectively.
+In each of these four steps we apply a recent variant \cite{Matte2016} of a compactness argument from \cite{GLL2001} to some approximating sequence of eigenvectors. \end{enumerate} The main steps~(i) and~(ii) are presented in Subsection~\ref{ssecGSmass} and Subsection~\ref{ssecGSgen}, respectively.
 The compactness argument mentioned in (ii) requires two crucial technical ingredients.
 The first one, which is only needed when $\Geb$ is unbounded, is a uniform bound on the spatial localization of the considered eigenvector sequence.
-It is presented in Subsect.~\ref{ssecexploc} and most parts of its proof are deferred to App.~\ref{appexploc}.
-The second ingredient is a formula for the action of a {\flqq}pointwise{\frqq} annihilation operator on the ground state eigenvectors revealing information about their dependence on the boson momenta; see Subsect.~\ref{ssecIR}.
-The compactness argument itself is explained in Subsect.~\ref{sseccomparg}.
-It is based on a Fock space adaption of the well-known characterization of compact sets in $L^2(\RR^d)$, whose detailed proof is provided in App.~\ref{appcpt} for the convenience of the reader.
-In the final Subsect.~\ref{sseccontGS} we discuss continuity properties of ground states.
+It is presented in Subsection~\ref{ssecexploc} and most parts of its proof are deferred to Appendix~\ref{appexploc}.
+The second ingredient is a formula for the action of a ``pointwise" annihilation operator on the ground state eigenvectors revealing information about their dependence on the boson momenta; see Subsection~\ref{ssecIR}.
+The compactness argument itself is explained in Subsection~\ref{sseccomparg}.
+It is based on a Fock space adaption of the well-known characterization of compact sets in $L^2(\RR^d)$, whose detailed proof is provided in Appendix~\ref{appcpt} for the convenience of the reader.
+In the final Subsection~\ref{sseccontGS} we discuss continuity properties of ground states.